david-guenault/docker-lab/docker-shinken-2.2/README.md

 Now swarm must access every single nodes that are parts of the cluster.
 You need to modify default start options and add the -H argument.
 Edit the /etc/default/docker file on each node add -H tcp://0.0.0.0:2375 to DOCKER_OPTS

 We will see later that we can define running strategy with docker.
-For example (and that's what we need) the hability to run containers on a specific host or group of host.
+For example (and that's what we need) the hability to run containers on a specific host.
 For simplicity we will tag the docker hosts with a simple tag.
 This is done in the /etc/default/docker file.

 - On node 10.10.0.5 add --label node=node1 to DOCKER_OPTS
 - On node 10.20.0.21 add --label node=node2 to DOCKER_OPTS